vphantom/pyritephp-example/DEVELOPERS.md

 ## User

-An associative array of the current user's information, if one is logged in, is available as `$_SESSION['user']`.
-A convenience boolean `$_SESSION['identified']` also indicates if a user is currently identified.

 Note that the first three columns defined in our example `modules/user.php` should remain intact: we need a unique ID and we expect to identify users by e-mail address and password, which itself is stored as a one-way hash in the database.